arnavsingh0/NPS-barnacles/README.md

 ## Learning and Next Steps

-This project provided hands-on experience in computer vision and deep learning for real-world ecological applications.
-Key takeaways include:
-- Developing familiarity with OpenCV for preprocessing and contour detection.
-- Understanding CNNs and Vision Transformers for semantic segmentation tasks.
-- Overcoming challenges of limited datasets through augmentation techniques like rotations and grid-based cropping.
+For me personally, this project provided hands-on experience in computer vision and deep learning for real-world ecological applications, even if its just barnacles.
+I developed a familiarity with OpenCV for preprocessing and contour detection.
+I began to understanding CNNs and Vision Transformers for semantic segmentation tasks.
+Finally, I overcame the challenges of limited datasets through augmentation techniques like rotations and grid-based cropping.

 **Next Steps**:
-- Expand the dataset with more diverse images to improve model robustness.
-- Explore hyperparameter tuning and pretrained segmentation-specific ViTs for better performance.
-- Refine contour detection algorithms for more precise barnacle counting.
-- Develop a user-friendly interface (e.g., using Streamlit) to deploy the system for field use by scientists.
+For the future, I would hope to expand the dataset with more diverse images to improve model (no bimodality).
+Explore hyperparameter tuning and pretrained segmentation-specific ViTs for better performance (GridSearchCV).
+Refine the contour detection algorithms for more precise barnacle counting, and develop a user-friendly interface (using the suggested Streamlit) to deploy the system for field use by scientists.

 ---